Alker: Research

 The initial research for Alker was completed in 1980 at the Faculty of Architecture of Istanbul Technical University.
 The word Alker is an abbreviation combining the first syllables of the Turkish words for Gypsum (Alçı) and Adobe (Kerpiç).
-Alker was inspired by a traditional plaster material consisting of a mixture of earth, gypsum and lime, which has been in use in the earthen architecture of Anatolia since the neolithic era due to its high water resistance.
+Alker was inspired by a traditional plaster material consisting of a mixture of earth, gypsum and lime, which has been in use in the earthen architecture of Anatolia since the Neolithic era due to its high water resistance.
 The initial project for Alker was based on the addition only of gypsum to earth with the appropriate qualities.
 The addition of lime was introduced later, and improved the material's earthquake resistant properties.
 Research on the properties and application methods of Alker has continued, mainly at Istanbul Technical University.

 Alker has been used in numerous constructions in Turkey, where it was first developed, as well as in other countries.
 One of the earliest among these, constructed in 1995 in Istanbul Technical University's Ayazağa Campus, has been in continuous use without needing significant repair.
 In this particular construction process, the material was poured into mouldings and rammed, with a view to exploring possibilities for mass construction with Alker.

 Properties

 Alker is characterized by its quick setting time (approximately 20 minutes), hence preventing clay shrinkage and eliminating the need for curing and drying processes.
-If needed, a retarding agent may also be added to the mixture.
-It is a porous material with a lower volumetric weight, and nearly four times more pressure resistance compared to traditional earthen wall materials.
+If needed, a retarding agent may be added to the mixture.
+It is a porous material with a lower volumetric weight, and nearly four times more pressure resistance as compared to traditional earthen wall materials.
 Structurally, Alker is comparable to concrete as a conglomerate material.
-It must be noted however that while properties of concrete improve in direct ratio to the amount of cement it contains, increased amounts of clay (the binding element) in the Alker mixture have negative effects on its physical properties, particularly in terms of pressure and erosion resistance.
+While properties of concrete improve in direct ratio to the amount of cement it contains, increased amounts of clay (the binding element) in the Alker mixture have negative effects on its physical properties, particularly in terms of pressure and erosion resistance.

 Alker exhibits high resistance to water-related erosion, in contrast to traditional unbaked earthen building materials which are characterized by poor resistance to water.
-In erosion tests pure earthen materials completely dissolve; the erosion rate in Alker is minimal.
+In erosion tests, pure earthen materials completely dissolve; the erosion rate in Alker is minimal.
 The material gains a rigidity of 0.375 MPa during the setting process, within the first twenty minutes after pouring.
 It gains rigidity while containing 20% moisture, which makes it possible to remove mouldings and stack blocks shortly after pouring the material.